Home | Bush Dance Home

 Thady You Gander 4 couple longways 40 bar jig (suggest playing a 32 bar tune AAABB) Easy A1 (16) Top couple take right hand in right and face down.
 Lead down to the bottom, cross over (woman in front of the man), come to the top behind the lines.
 Finish at the top on the wrong sides A2 (16) Top woman lead the 3 men around the women's line A3 (16) Top man lead the 3 women around the men's line B1/ (32) Strip the willow: top couple turn once by the right B2 arm, turn man/woman 2 by the left, meet in the middle and turn right etc until you get to the bottom.
 Finish on your own sides 40 bars is an unusual length.
 Simplest is to take a 32 bar tune and add an extra A or B. I suggest AAABB, because then if you forget to play the extra A you still have time to play an extra B. Here is a variation for Christmas.
 The difference is in the lead around figure: instead of leading, they face down and Santa (at the top) drives the 3 people (the reindeer) around the other line.
 It is mostly the same, but I'll write it out in full for completeness: Thady You Santa 4 couple longways (author unknown) 40 bar jig (suggest playing a 32 bar tune AAABB) Easy A1 (16) Top couple take right hand in right and face down.
 Lead down to the bottom, cross over (woman in front of the man), come to the top behind the lines.
 Finish at the top on the wrong sides A2 (16) Those on the mens side face down.
 Top woman drive the 3 men anticlockwise around the women's line (feel free to crack the whip) A3 (16) Top man drive the 3 women clockwise around the men's line B1/ (32) Strip the willow: top couple turn once by the right B2 arm, turn man/woman 2 by the left, meet in the middle and turn right etc until you get to the bottom.
 Finish on your own sides

 Trip to Gunsburg Longways for 4 couples (reverse progression) 32 bar reel Peter Foster - 26 May 2016 Level: Medium A1 (16) Top 2 couples and bottom 2 couples, right hand star and left hand star A2 (16) Woman 1, followed by women 2, 3 and 4, dance anticlockwise around the men's line.
-Except that woman 4 takes a shortcut, passing between the top 2 men to finish at the top of the women's line B1 (16) Men go around the women's line, with man 4 taking the shortcut B2 (16) All swing partner Note that it is a reverse progression, with the bottom couple finishing at the top Adapted from the Scottish country dance Trip to Gatlinburg
+Except that woman 4 takes a shortcut, passing between the top 2 men to finish at the top of the women's line (women now in order 4123) B1 (16) Men go around the women's line, with man 4 taking the shortcut B2 (16) All swing partner Note that this is a reverse progression, with the bottom couple finishing at the top Adapted from the Scottish country dance Trip to Gatlinburg

 Virginia Reel Longways for 6 or 7 (or possibly 8) couples 32 bar reel, 32 bar jig, 16 bar march Easy (reel) A1 (8) Advance and retire (8) Turn partner right hand A2 (8) Turn partner left hand (8) Turn partner both hands B1 (8) Do si do partner right shoulder (8) Do si do partner left shoulder B2 (16) Top couple galop down the middle and back (jig) C/D(64) Strip the willow: top couple turn by the right arm, turn man/woman 2 by the left, meet in the middle and turn right etc until they get to the bottom.
 Then swing back to the top and keep swinging until... (march) E1/2 (32) Top couple lead a single cast, make an arch at the bottom, everyone else come through the arch (progression) Some bands play reels throughout and leave it to the dancers to make it fit.
 I like to have distinct tunes for the various parts of the dance.